 Given how long the hospital sat vacant in the community, there is extensive media coverage about the redevelopment.
 Click through each of the logos below to see the latest media coverage!

 Once construction gets started, it’s only a matter of time until the new facility is up and running.
 From additional community resources to improving the aesthetic of the neighborhood, locals are excited to see Innovative Living Communities come to life.
 Be sure to check back to this page to keep up with the latest news on the Old Copley Hospital redevelopment!
 Want to learn more about Kluber Architects + Engineers?
-Check out our about page!
+Click the button below!